-- 39. The initial training provided before the 2019-2020 school year will be reviewed by the Monitor by the end of 2019.
-Any suggested revisions by the Monitor that are adopted by CPD will be implemented by CPD before the 2020-2021 school year. - 40.
+- 43. The curricula, lesson plans, and course materials used in initial training provided before the 2019-2020 school year will be reviewed by the Monitor by the end of 2019.
+Any suggested revisions by the Monitor that are adopted by CPD will be implemented by CPD before the 2020-2021 school year. - 44.
 Before the 2019-2020 school year begins, CPD will undertake best efforts to enter into a memorandum of understanding with CPS, to clearly delineate authority and specify procedures for CPD officer interactions with students while on school grounds, consistent with the law, best practices, and this Agreement.